Louisa the vet on... What to know about heatstroke in pets

 You said that exercise is the biggest cause of heat stroke in dogs.
 Should I still exercise my pet in warm weather?

 Dogs die if they’re kept in hot cars and exercised in the heat.
-But they wont die if they do not get a decent walk for a few days.
+But they wont die if they don't get a decent walk for a few days.

-If you need to exercise your pet, keep it calm, and do this early in the morning and later in the evening.
+If you need to exercise your pet, keep it calm.
+Do it in the early morning and later in the evening when it's cooler, and stick to the shade where you can.

 Whilst it can seem confusing, letting your dog swim on warmer days can also cause them to overheat.